KNHaw/ThunderbirdObsidianClipper/README.md

 - You will first need to have the Obsidian notetaking app on your local platform as well as the Thunderbird email client.
   - You can download Thunderbird for free [here](https://www.thunderbird.net/en-US/download/).
   - You can download Obsidian for free [here](https://obsidian.md/download).
-  - You can install the *Obsidian Clipper* Add-On into Thunderbird by searching for "ObsdianClipper" in the Add On manager (*Settings->Add-Ons Manager*) or by downloading a file from the [Thuderbird Add-On Site](https://addons.thunderbird.net/en-US/thunderbird/addon/obsidianclipper/) and installing it.
+  - You can install the *Obsidian Clipper* Add-On into Thunderbird in two ways:
+    - By searching for "ObsdianClipper" in the Add-On manager (*Settings->Add-Ons Manager*).
+    - Or by downloading a file from the [Thuderbird Add-On Site](https://addons.thunderbird.net/en-US/thunderbird/addon/obsidianclipper/), clicking the "Download Now" button to get an XPI file, and installing that file from the Add-On manager (*Add-On Manager->Settings->Install Add-On from file*).
 - After installing ObsidianClipper to your Thunderbird client, select the Options tab (*Settings->Add-Ons Manager->Obsidian Clipper->Options tab*) and configure the Add-On to work with Obsidian on your machine.
   - *Obsidian Vault Name* - is the name of the vault you created to keep your notes in when you set up Obsidian.
   - *Note Folder Path* - an optional parameter that allows the user to specifiy a location within the